j3rrywan9/scala-study/docs/collections.md

 all other methods can be inherited from `Traversable`.

 The `foreach` method is meant to traverse all elements of the collection, and apply the given operation, `f`, to each element.
+The type of the operation is `Elem => U`, where `Elem` is the type of the collection's elements and `U` is an arbitrary result type.
+The invocation of `f` is done for its side effect only; in fact any function result of `f` is discarded by `foreach`.

 ## Trait `Iterable`